jflamy/owlcms4/docs/LocalLinuxMacSetup.md

 ## Initial Startup

-When OWLCMS4 is started on a laptop, two windows are visible:  a command-line window, and an internet browser
+When OWLCMS is started on a laptop, two windows are visible:  a command-line window, and an internet browser

-- The command-line window (typically with a black background) is where the OWLCMS4 primary web server shows its execution log.
+- The command-line window (typically with a black background) is where the OWLCMS primary web server shows its execution log.

   All the other displays and screens connect to the primary server.  <u>You can stop the program by clicking on the x</u> or clicking in the window and typing `Control-C`.
 The various screens and displays will spin in wait mode until you restart the primary program -- there is normally no need to restart or refresh them.